CASp Inspection Benefits For California Businesses

 • Early Evaluation Conference (EEC): Encourages faster, less costly resolutions.

-• Reduced Damages: Statutory damages may be reduced from $4,000 to $1,000 per violation.
+• Reduced Damages: Statutory damages reduced from $4,000 to $1,000 per occurrence.

 • Deterrence of Frivolous Lawsuits: Displaying a “CASp Inspected” certificate signals good-faith compliance efforts.